 Valspar Signature and Reserve paints are both “low-VOC,” GREENGUARD Gold Certified paints.

-They contain less than 50 grams per liter (g/L), which is well below the United States federal government caps of 250 g/L for flat finishes and 380 g/l for eggshell, satin, and semi-gloss finishes.
+They contain less than 50 grams per liter (g/L), which is below the United States federal government caps of 250 g/L for flat finishes and 380 g/l for eggshell, satin, and semi-gloss finishes.

 VOCs, short for “volatile organic compounds,” are solvents that dissipate into the air as the paint dries.